 There was little he could do about the two Arsenal goals.

-The Scottish international looked to have the measure of Oxlade-Chamberlain, even if he needed help from his midfielders to keep him in check.
+The Scottish international looked to have the measure of Oxlade-Chamberlain, even if he needed help from his midfelders to keep him in check.

-It seems laughable now that Steve Bruce once touted him as a future England left back and that he was recently linked to Arsenal, because he looks uncomfortable in defense.
+It seems laughable now that Steve Bruce once touted him as a future England left-back and that he was recently linked to Arsenal, because he looks uncomfortable in defence.

 After a shaky start he rose to the challenge of stifling the Arsenal attack with a stubborn display until he let in Henry at the end.

-The Sunderland skipper led by example at the heart of the Black Cats defense to frustrate the Gunners until things unraveled at the end.
+The Sunderland skipper led by example at the heart of the Black Cats defence to frustrate the Gunners until things unravelled at the end.

 Sunderland's leading scorer was starved of possession but worked his socks off.